-Notes/description: Media interest?
-Regional  National Damage to public property?
-Minor/no damage □ Substantial (home covered in o il) Extensive (home destroyed) Pipeline Specific Hit?
-I Yes I No Line #: Test failure?
-Yes No Normal operating pressure: kPa Maximum operating pr essure: kPa Is the pipeline shut in, depressured, and isolated? es 🗆 No If yes, date & time What is the total volume of liquid in the pipeline?
-Are there isolation valves?
-Yes No If yes, have they been activated? ies 🗆 No Are there any other pipelines that tie into the failed line?
-Yes I No If yes, have they been shut in/isolated?
-Reminded the company to contact the AER before exca avating the pipeline Reminded, advised, or directed the company that the p ipeline is not to be returned to service witho ut the AER's permission Right-of-way (ROW) Licensee has confirmed when the pipeline ROW and w ell were last checked: Date: How was the ROW surveillance conducted (from the air, by quad, on foot, using infrared, etc.)?
-Requested that daily production volumes for the well/pipeline be submitted within 24 hours Investigation Information What operations are currently taking place (containment, sampling, line locating, retaining contractors/consultants, pipeline excavation, repair, site access, EM survey, etc.)?
+PIPELINE SPECIFIC Pipeline Hit? ☐ Yes ☐ No Line #: Test failure? ☐ Yes ☐ No Normal operating pressure: kPa Maximum operating pressure: kPa Is the pipeline shut in, depressured, and isolated?
+Yes No If yes, date & time: What is the total volume of liquid in the pipeline?
+Are there isolation valves? ☐ Yes ☐ No If yes, have they been activated? ☐ Yes ☐ No Are there other pipelines that tie into the failed line?
+Yes No If yes, have they been shut in / isolated?
+Yes No ☐ Reminder - contact Regulator before excavating pipeline ☐ Reminder - advise and obtain Regulator permission before returning pipeline to service DIGUT OF WAY (DOWN RIGHT-OF-WAY (ROW) Date that pipeline ROW and well were last checked: How was the ROW surveillance conducted (from the air, by quad, on foot, using infrared, etc.)?
+Tion was the New surveinance schausted (norm the air, by quad, on lost, using initiation, stell). ☐ Reminder - submit daily production volumes for the well / pipeline to Regulator within 24 hours INVESTIGATION INFORMATION What operations are currently taking place (containment, sampling, line locating, retaining contractors / consultants, pipeline excrepair, site access, EM survey, etc.)? avation,